 Gas Meter Safety Tips for Your Minneapolis Home

-Something people often overlook is snow and ice buildup on their natural gas meter.
-If snow and ice build-up, the pressure regulator vents can become blocked allowing increased pressure into your home.
-When snow and ice fall from a roof it can cause a leak in the gas meter, which can start a fire.
+During the cold winters, Minneapolis homeowners often overlook snow and ice buildup on their natural gas meter while heating your home.
+If snow and ice build up, the pressure regulator vents can become blocked allowing increased pressure into your home.
+Snow and ice can fall from a roof and cause a leak in the gas meter, which can start a fire.
 Allowing easy access will help utility workers and fire crew access to prevent tragedies.

-Here are 6 ways to help keep you safe:
+Here are 6 gas meter safety tips to help keep you and your family safe:

 1. Most importantly, if you smell natural gas, get everyone out of the house and call 9-1-1.